 Franklin & Franklin

-The Franklin and Franklin Montreal team of labor law and employment law specialists offers our clients a 360-degree service package for all of their legal obligations relating to human resources and employment laws in Montreal and the province of Québec, including employee confidentiality and non-disclosure agreements, hiring executives and employees, training and probation periods, psychological harassment, right to privacy, employee theft and fraud, hiring of an employee and temporary or permanent firing or laying off of an employee.
+The Franklin and Franklin Montreal team of labor law and employment lawyers offer our clients a 360-degree service package for all of their legal obligations relating to human resources and employment laws in Montreal and the province of Québec, including employee confidentiality and non-disclosure agreements, hiring executives and employees, training and probation periods, psychological harassment, right to privacy, employee theft and fraud, hiring of an employee and temporary or permanent firing or laying off of an employee.

 As an employer in Montreal, you must comply with the provisions in Québec’s Labor Standards Act and La commission des normes de l’équité, de la santé et de la sécurité du travail (CNESST), as well as the Québec Human Rights Commission, and for federal employees, the Canada Labour Code and the Canada Human Rights Commission.
 We can advise you of your obligations under these acts, as well as your employees’ and executives’ rights.
 Our Montreal employment lawyers will represent you in the event of a claim by employees and assist with mediation where applicable.